DinoChiesa/jwt-webtool/README.md

 ## Bugs / Feature Gaps

-* The support for key-encryption algorithms is incomplete.
-Missing are:
-  AES based key-wrapping algorithms, and direct keys.

-* When using ECDH encryption, the tool always chooses the P-256 curve.

-* It is not possible to use an x509v3 certificate for the source of the public key.
+* For verification of signed JWT, or creation of encrypted JWT, it is not possible to use an x509v3 certificate for the source of the public key.
+You need to extract the public key yourself.